 First Nations people were simultaneously deprived of their traditional food gathering methods, and were not given the equipment or instruction to farm properly; in the 1860s, reserve lands were further restricted because of poor agricultural output.
 The reserves were held in trust by the Crown for band use; therefore, according to the federal government, their First Nations residents did not own the land, and were effectively made wards of the state.

 Tomlinson opposed reserve policy on both humanitarian and religious grounds.
 In 1884, Tomlinson wrote to the Provincial Secretary on behalf of a group of Kitwanga chiefs, including a petition claiming they had been given their ancestral territories by God.

-Tomlinson infused land rights advocacy with his Christian beliefs, and considered government policy an affront to both.
+His advocacy continued throughout the 1880s.
 In a letter published in the Daily British Colonist newspaper in Victoria in 1886, he wrote:

 “This [reserve] policy is based upon the fallacy that the Indians are a set of irresponsible beings, ignorant like of what is good for them and how they can obtain this good; that the government without consulting them or listening to their appeals known exactly what is best, and that the Indians should simply acquiesce in these measures and thank the government for proposing them; that any attempt on the part of the Indians to show the government that the proposed measures are sure to prove detrimental to their welfare, is to be looked upon as an attempt to rebel, and must be repressed with force and even the sword if necessary, and that any white man who would endeavour to support the claims of the Indians is ipso facto exciting them against the government.
 In one word it is a policy of ‘coercion’…”